-- 1. Enable Use proxy server option by using the switcher .. - 2.
+- 1. Enable Use proxy server option by using the switcher - 2.
 Click Edit to specify the following proxy server parameters:

-Option Description Address Specify the address of the proxy server.
+Option Description Туре Select the protocol to connect to the proxy server.
+Address Specify the address of the proxy server.
 Port Specify the port of the proxy server.
 Login Specify the username to use when connecting to the proxy server.
 Password Specify the password to use when connecting to the proxy server under the provided username.
-Authorization type Select an authorization type required to connect to the proxy server.
+Authorization type Select an authorization type required to connect to the proxy server (for HTTP only).